Catholic Church in the 20th century: Second Vatican Council

-The Catholic Church engaged in a comprehensive process of reform following the Second Vatican Council (1962–65).
+The Catholic Church engaged in a comprehensive process of reform during and after the Second Vatican Council (Vatican II, 1962–65).
 Intended as a continuation of Vatican I, under Pope John XXIII the council developed into an engine of modernisation.
 It was tasked with making the historical teachings of the Church clear to a modern world, and made pronouncements on topics including the nature of the church, the mission of the laity and religious freedom.
-The council approved a revision of the liturgy and permitted the Latin liturgical rites to use vernacular languages as well as Latin during mass and other sacraments.
 Efforts by the Church to improve Christian unity became a priority.
 In addition to finding common ground on certain issues with Protestant churches, the Catholic Church has discussed the possibility of unity with the Eastern Orthodox Church.

 On 11 October 1962 Pope John XXIII opened the Second Vatican Council, the 21st ecumenical council of the Catholic Church.
-The council was "pastoral" in nature, emphasising and clarifying already defined dogma, revising liturgical practices, and providing guidance for articulating traditional Church teachings in contemporary times.
-The council is perhaps best known for its instructions that the Mass may be celebrated in the vernacular as well as in Latin.
+The council was "pastoral" in nature, emphasising and clarifying already defined dogma, revising liturgical practices, and providing guidance for articulating traditional Church teaching amid the "opportunities" presented by contemporary times.
+One of the first milestones in the deliberations of the council was its instruction that the Mass could be celebrated in vernacular languages as well as in Latin.
+The council approved a revision of the liturgy and permitted the Latin liturgical rites to use vernacular languages for mass and other sacraments.